oneyanshi/csc521/clojure-quirk/README.md

 ## Final Thoughts
 :scream: :scream: :scream: :scream:

 In all seriousness, this was an incredibly challenging assignment, and I'm proud of what I have been able to complete for learning a language on the fly and understanding the syntax and base code provided to us.
-What I would've changed was my own workflow, and while I may not get as far as my peers, I felt like I learned enough that I was able to help other people get to the point that I am at now as well through Piazza :pizza: .
+While I may not get as far as my peers, I felt like I learned enough that I was able to help other people get to the point that I am at now as well through Piazza :pizza:.

+What would I have changed?
+I would have wanted a little more time to understand get to know Clojure.
+While I understand it at its conceptual level, I'd like to familiarize myself with the libraries that Clojure provides and the cool things that it could potentially do.
+Either way, I'm pleased with where I got in the project.